My Mini Chanel Capsule!

 You can work this just as easily with a plain swimsuit.
 Match in some wide legged pants in a beautiful print and choose your tank colors to complement.
 Each of the pants I've pictured below will also take black so I've added in an extra tank.

-Each set gives you a swimsuit and 4 additional outfits, a real BEACH HOLIDAY CAPSULE.
+Each set gives you a swimsuit and, counting the swimsuit as a top too, 4 additional outfits.
+A real BEACH HOLIDAY CAPSULE.

 During World War I Coco Chanel honed her design skills in the smart 'neutral' French resort of Biarritz, the playground of the rich and famous escaping the hostilities.